gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

 /**
  * oe_free_attestation_collateral
  *
  * Frees the attestation collateral.
+This function is available only in the enclave.
  *
  * @param[in] collateral_buffer A pointer to the collateral buffer.
  */